GrAInS: Gradient-based Attribution for Inference-Time Steering of LLMs and VLMs

+\myparagraph{Datasets.} We evaluate on two key failure modes in multimodal generation using \textbf{MMHal-Bench} (hallucination)~\citep{ref:sun2023aligning} and \textbf{SPA-VL} (safety)~\citep{ref:zhang2025spavl}.
+For MMHal-Bench, we report the hallucination rate using GPT-4o as the judge model.
+We observe strong agreement between GPT-4o and human annotations, with a Pearson correlation of 0.82 and a Spearman correlation of 0.85, based on evaluations from 9 human annotators.
+For SPA-VL we report the preference win rate of \textit{chosen > rejected} responses based on model log probability.
+This metric is standard in alignment work and shown to correlate with human preferences~\citep{ref:rafailov2024direct, ref:li2024dissecting}.

-\paragraph{Inference-time Steering with \method{}.} Similar to our LLM experiments in \cref{sec:llm}, we select 50 samples from each dataset for constructing the steering vectors.
-Using token-level Integrated Gradients, we identify the most $k$ influential visual and textual tokens.
-As VLMs might requires processing more tokens including both visual and textual tokens, in all experiments, we set $k=20$ tokens.
-For IG, we use 5 steps for gradient approximation in LLaVA and Qwen, and 10 steps for the larger Gemma model to ensure more stable and reliable attribution.
-We then construct contrastive inputs by masking these tokens and compute the PCA-based steering vectors across a set of samples.
-At inference time, these are applied following the steering mechanism in~\cref{sec:method-steering}.
-The total runtime for computing IG, extracting hidden states, and constructing steering vectors on 50 SPA-VL samples is approximately 302 seconds on a RTX A6000-48G GPU, which is negligible compared to the cost of LoRA fine-tuning, which is on the order of 30-3600 minutes.
+\myparagraph{Inference-time Steering with \method{}.} Similar to LLM experiments in \cref{sec:llm}, we select 50 samples for constructing the steering vectors.
+As VLMs might require processing more tokens, including both visual and textual tokens, in all experiments, we set $k=20$ tokens.
+For IG, we use 5 steps for gradient approximation in LLaVA and Qwen, and 10 steps for the larger Gemma model to ensure more reliable attribution.

-\paragraph{Baselines.} We compare \method{} against approaches for aligning VLMs.
+\myparagraph{Baselines.} We compare \method{} against approaches for aligning VLMs.
 For fair comparison, we use the same samples used to construct steering vectors for \method{} for all steering baselines.
-In addition to LoRA~\citep{ref:hu2021lora}, we compare against state-of-the-art steering methods for VLMs including VTI~\citep{ref:liu2024reducing}, which applies modality-specific vector shifts to reduce hallucinations, and ICT~\citep{ref:chen2024ict}, which performs object-grounded interventions but relies on external object detectors.
-Additionally, we adapt CAA~\citep{ref:rimsky2024steering} to the VLM setting by directly incorporating their steering mechanisms into the LLM component of the VLM.
-More details on datasets and baselines are provided in~\cref{sec:app-setting}.
+In addition to LoRA~\citep{ref:hu2021lora}, we compare against state-of-the-art steering methods for VLMs, including VTI~\citep{ref:liu2024reducing}, which applies modality-specific vector shifts to reduce hallucinations, and ICT~\citep{ref:chen2024ict}, which performs object-grounded interventions but relies on external object detectors, RUDDER~\citep{ref:zou2025adaptive}, which adaptively injects per-sample visual evidence directions from residual updates for low-overhead hallucination mitigation, and SHARP~\citep{ref:wu2025sharp}, which steers cause-specific latent representations to suppress different types of hallucinations during inference.
+Additionally, we adapt CAA~\citep{ref:rimsky2024steering} to VLMs by directly incorporating their steering mechanisms into the LLM component of the VLM.